 - Purchase products.

-- Rinse bleach out of hair and apply mild shampoo to ensure all bleach has been removed from hair.
+- Rinse the bleach out of the hair and apply mild shampoo to ensure all bleach has been removed from the hair.
 Apply good conditioner and rinse.
 I bleached and colored my hair the same day, but use your own judgment with this.

 - Rinse color out of hair and apply desired shampoo and conditioners.

 - Enjoy your new look!
 The toner is a demi-color and will fade in time.
 You may wish to apply toner every few weeks until your natural gray has grown in.
 I like to use shampoo and conditioner for platinum blond or gray hair to keep the yellow/orange tones from creeping in.